 Children who are learning English as an additional language have skills and knowledge about language similar to monolingual English speaking children and we understand that their ability to participate in the full curriculum may be in advance of their communicative skills in English.
 We believe a child's first language is the foundation to be built upon and acts as a core to all future learning and as such, bilingualism and multilingualism are recognised as a positive part of their development.
-The children are encouraged to speak their first language at home to develop their language skills.
-We will encourage the opportunities to use home language to support a child's learning and development.
+We encourage families to speak in the child's first language at home to develop their language skills.
+We will also encourage opportunities for children to use their home language at school to support their learning and development.